 The Veolia Foundation makes Veolia's expertise and know-how available to the international humanitarian organizations that enlist its assistance in responding to natural disasters and promoting lasting improvements in the living conditions of the most disadvantaged people.
 It has established partnerships with a number of bodies, including the French Red Cross, UNICEF and UNHCR, Médecins sans Fontières (MSF - Doctors Without Borders).

 In June 2014, the humanitarian context suddenly deteriorated in northern Iraq (Autonomous Region of Kurdistan) due to a rise in power of the terrorist "Islamic State" group.
 The population fled the combat zones in droves over the summer.
 To address needs, France set up an air bridge in August delivering around 90 tons of relief supplies for the storage and distribution of drinking water of which 12.5 tons were provided by the Veolia Foundation.
-Onsite, the equipment was recovered by the French Red Cross, historical partner of the Foundation in humanitarian emergencies, present in Kurdistan to help the refugees.
-Since the end of the summer, several Veolia Foundation volunteers have succeeded each other to assist the Red Cross teams onsite in assembling and installing the equipment sent.
-This equipment will supply drinking water to 50,000 people.
+Onsite, the equipment was recovered by the French Red Cross, partner of the Foundation in humanitarian emergencies, present in Kurdistan to help the refugees.
+Several Veolia Foundation volunteers have succeeded each other to assist the Red Cross teams onsite in assembling and installing the equipment sent.
+This equipment has allowed to supply drinking water to 50,000 people.

 In the Philippines, Typhoon Haiyan (Yolanda) caused widespread destruction in the center of the archipelago in November 2013, affecting some 10 million people.
 Veoliaforce teamed up with the NGO Solidarités Internationales in the area of Tacloban which was, the first coastal hit by typhoon.
 Two mobile Aquaforce 500 units and a distribution system (booms and bladders) were installed on the university campus, which was turned into a temporary refugee center for a thousand people left homeless by the disaster.
 Tanker trucks were used to supply water to 3,000 people in the surrounding area and to the local hospital.
 At the request of UNICEF, volunteers also assessed the damage done by the typhoon to water treatment plants and pipes in 25 communities in and around Tacloban to prepare necessary reconstruction work.